FlorinAndrei/nsphere/README.md

 ## Code

 Check the [nsphere.ipynb](https://github.com/FlorinAndrei/nsphere/blob/master/nsphere.ipynb) Jupyter notebook in this repository.
 It contains the Monte Carlo simulation and the visualization code that were used to create the images in this document.
 You could download and run it in your own Jupyter installation.
-Or run it on nbviewer (which is the more reliable way to read the source code of the notebook, compared to GitHub's own):
+Or run it on nbviewer (which is the more reliable way to read the source code of the notebook, compared to GitHub's own notebook viewer):

 [https://nbviewer.jupyter.org/github/FlorinAndrei/nsphere/blob/master/nsphere.ipynb](https://nbviewer.jupyter.org/github/FlorinAndrei/nsphere/blob/master/nsphere.ipynb)

-Note: Currently nbviewer is buggy when running the code (though still reliable to show it), only shows a few points on the simulation (TODO: figure out why).
-It's also slow, which is normal for a heavily used shared environment.

-The Numpy / CUDA part is in [xpu_workers.py](https://github.com/FlorinAndrei/nsphere/blob/master/xpu_workers.py).
+The Numpy / CUDA implementation is in [xpu_workers.py](https://github.com/FlorinAndrei/nsphere/blob/master/xpu_workers.py).

 ### Vector operations

 The current version of the notebook uses vector operations via Numpy.
 This is **much** faster than iterative loops.
 It allows raising the precision (using more dots) without the execution time becoming too huge.

 It does use a lot of memory, however.
 This is why we're forcing garbage collection in a bunch of places.
-This ought to keep memory usage reasonable.
-With the current settings it should work on a system with 16 GB of RAM (that's my development machine).
+This ought to keep memory usage within the limits we're enforcing (see below).

 ### Multiprocessing